-Last Vegas is one of the top tourist destinations in the world.
-In fact, McCarran International Airport welcomes approximately 3.8 million travelers on a monthly basis.
+Las Vegas is one of the top tourist destinations in the world.
+In fact, Harry Reid International Airport served over 50 million passengers in 2024 alone.
 Most of these passengers will utilize a shuttle service to reach their hotels or a connecting transportation service.
 But what happens if the shuttle is involved in an accident?
-Most shuttle vehicles lack seat belts, air bags, and other critical safety features.
-When a collision occurs, the passengers often sustain debilitating, if not fatal, injuries that necessitate costly medical procedures and treatment programs.
-In Nevada, the following parties can be liable after a shuttle accident:

 - The shuttle driver